TABLE OF CONTENTS

 - Paying For Memory Care

-As of 2019, more than 5.8 million people are living with Alzheimer’s disease in the United States.
-There are millions more who are suffering from other forms of dementia.
+As of 2019, more than 5.8 million people live with Alzheimer’s disease in the United States.
+There are millions more suffering from other forms of dementia.
 According to the Alzheimer’s Association, someone new develops the disease every 66 seconds.
-With a disease so widespread, there is bound to be professional care and resources available, and in terms of senior care, all across the nation one can find memory care homes.
+With a disease so widespread, there is bound to be professional care and resources available.
+If your loved one suffers from Alzheimer’s disease or other forms of dementia, memory care homes are an important resource for senior care.

 What Is A Memory Care Home?